International Doctoral Fellowship

 For example, a nomination file for Joon Kim from EECE would be named "IDF_EECE_1_Kim_Joon.pdf".

-Similar to the Affiliated Fellowships competition, but with a focus on recruitment of incoming doctoral students, International Doctoral Fellowship recipients will be selected through a cross-campus competition from amongst nominations submitted by graduate programs to G+PS in early January.
+Similar to the Affiliated Fellowships competition, but with a focus on recruitment of incoming doctoral students, International Doctoral Fellowship recipients will be selected through a cross-campus competition from amongst nominations submitted by graduate programs to G+PS in late January.
 Funding offers will be made in early March.